- Do you *really* know what you’re doing when you search for articles in PubMed?

-- Can you locate (and use) the Limits tab?
-History?
-Details?
+- Can you locate (and use) the Advanced Search Builder?

 - Do you know how PubMed relates to the other NCBI databases?

-Here are a few basic tips to help you get the most out of your PubMed searches without wasting a lot of time slogging through pages of results, thus getting you back to the bench ASAP.
-Unless, of course, you’re avoiding the wet lab, not that I’ve ever used literature searches and background reading as an excuse to step away from the PCR machine,
+Here are a few basic tips to help you improve your searches on the new PubMed without wasting a lot of time slogging through pages of results, thus getting you back to the bench ASAP.
+Unless you’re avoiding the wet lab, not that I’ve ever used literature searches and background reading as an excuse to step away from the PCR machine, of course.

 You probably already use them, but may not know their formal name.
 Boolean operators – AND, OR, NOT – are used to combine search terms, and in PubMed they must be in UPPERCASE.

 - AND is used when you’re looking for articles that contain ALL of your search terms (narrows your search).

 - OR is used when you’re looking for articles that contain AT LEAST ONE of your search terms (broadens your search; often used for synonyms).